SpaceVim/SpaceVim/docs/bundle-plugins.md

+---
+title: "Bundle Plugins"
+description: "A list of SpaceVim's bundle plugins"
+---

 ## Bundle plugins

 In `bundle/` directory, there are two kinds of plugins: forked plugins without changes and forked plugins which have been changed.